itajaja/BreadApi/README.md

 Set up
 -------------
 The BreadApi WebService is built using MVC 4 WEBAPI.
 It has to run on a machine with SimaticIT installed. the service has been tested with SIMATIC IT 6.5.
-While it might work also with other versions, these are not currently supported
+While it might work also with other versions, these are not currently supported.

 Configuration
 -------------